(Extracts courtesy of A.N.T.A. publications, Ranger Hope © 2008 www.splashmaritime.com.au)

 Reef knot or Square knot

-Widely used for lashing when a strong secure knot is required.
+Widely used for lashing when a secure knot that is easily undone is required.
 Used for joining two same size pieces of cordage.

 Figure of Eight knot